Sign up now for a

 Fear of the unknown shows a new side to Alex.

-Alex’s fifteenth birthday was quite uneventful.
-We live in a very small, rural town.
+Alex’s fifteenth birthday was uneventful.
+We live in a small, rural town.
 By this time in her life, her classmates had grown tired of her manipulation and lies.
-The charisma that had charmed them in elementary turned into resentment in middle school and high school.
-So sadly, there was no one to invite to a birthday party.
-I tried to divert attention away from her lack of friends by having a big family celebration.
+The charisma that had charmed them in elementary turned into resentment in middle and high school.
+Because of Alex's destructive behavior there were no friends to celebrate her birthday.
+I attempted to make the day special by having a big family celebration.
 Though I must admit, no one in the family was excited about it, except me.

-Ten years of Alex ruining family gatherings would take its toll on even the most patient of people.
+Ten years of Alex ruining family gatherings would take its toll on even the most patient people.
 They aren’t aware that I know this, but it has come to the point that my grown children wager on how long it will be until Alex makes me cry or she runs off to her room slamming doors.
-It’s really not callousness on their part, though it may sound like it to an outsider.
+It’s not callousness on their part, though it may sound like it to an outsider.
 I can’t fault them, because inevitably one of the two will happen.
-I think they are just trying to cope in their own way.
+They are just trying to cope in their own way.

 One fourth of July, Alex was away at camp.
 No one mentioned it, but we all noticed the lack of tension.
-There was genuine laughter, no sideways glances, and I was visibly more relaxed.
+Genuine laughter echoed through the house, no sideways glances, and it was obvious I was more relaxed.
 The youngest of my three children, Shannon, was packing up a box of leftover food when her nine-year-old son gave me the biggest hug.

 “Nanny, I’m not sure why, but this was the best holiday ever!
 Thank you so much.”
 Silence filled the room as we all realized why.
 “I wish they could all be like this one!”

 My heart broke.
 And at the same time I missed Alex.
-What was I doing to my family?
-My emotions cris-crossed like threads in the pattern of life.
+My emotions criss-crossed like threads in the pattern of life.

 So now here we were, having Alex’s birthday party at our house.
-We own a farm, and the grandkids love to go exploring and hiking.
 Alex got to pick the meal, the decorations, and the music.
 Fifteen-year-old girls aren’t easy to buy for.
 She ended up getting a plethora of gift certificates and money.
 No one held back; generosity flowed from all.
-Even I knew this was more out of respect for me and my feelings, than for the joy of giving to Alex.
+Even I knew this was more out of respect for me, than for the joy of giving to Alex.
 Her attitude confirmed why someone would begrudge giving her anything.
-She didn’t meet eye contact.
-There wasn’t a single ‘thank you’, and as soon as she was done opening presents, she went straight to her room.
-She didn’t even touch the chicken salad she had requested or the strawberry birthday cake.
-Everybody was shocked - not that she went to her room, but that she did it calmly and without biting words.
+Her eyes never raised to meet anyone's.
+Not one ‘thank you’ was muttered, and as soon as she finished opening presents, she went straight to her room.
+The requested chicken salad and strawberry birthday cake went untouched.
+Everybody was shocked - not that she went to her room, but that she did it without any biting words.

 I went to check on her when everyone left.
 Knocking, I got no reply.
 “Alex, honey, I’m coming in,” I said as I cracked the door.
 Still, no response.
 As the light filled the room, what I saw chilled me to the bone.
 Alex was rocking back and forth on her bed; her face was red and swollen from sobbing.
 “Oh my God!
 What’s wrong, Alex?”

-Never having seen her cry or even demonstrate any emotion vaguely resembling sadness, my mind raced with answers to what caused this misery.
+I'd never seen her cry or even demonstrate any emotion vaguely resembling sadness.
+My mind raced with answers to what caused this misery.
 I came up blank.
 Grabbing her by the shoulders, I stopped the rocking.
 “Alex, you have to tell me what’s wrong!
 Let me help you.”

 “You can’t help.
 No one can.”
 Her voice seemed to come from a place far away.
 It was sapped of strength and hope.